 I’ve also included my very “rough” notes for leading the activity with the Activity day girls!
 You likely won’t need this extra notes page, but for those that may find it helpful.

-For more fun in Primary, head over to see these engaging and fun When I Am Baptized singing time ideas.
+For more fun in Primary, head over to see this When I Am Baptized Rhythm Sticks pattern!

 What other fun ideas do you have for teaching kids to lead and conduct music?